zama-ai/bounty-matrix-inversion/README.md

 - Along with the **QFloat** class, the **SignedBinary** and **Zero** classes can be used to limit the computations when we know values are binary numbers or are equal to zero.
 They are compatible with QFloats.

+- QFloats where designed for the matrix inversion problem but can be used for (almost) any other float computations in FHE !

 ### Why using QFloats is required for matrix inversion
 - To compute the inverse of a float matrix in FHE, one must inevitably run computations on representations of floats in FHE, with a data structure keeping a minimal precision of the initial floats which are 32 to 64 bits.
 Hence, a class like **QFloat** is absolutely required here, with enough precision provided.